 This course meets the All-University Core Curriculum (AUCC) requirements for Biological/Physical Sciences (Category 3A) and is approved under gtPathways in the content area of Natural and Physical Sciences without Lab (GT-SC2).

-Credit not allowed for students who have already taken BZ 110 (Principles of Animal Biology (GT-SC2) or LIFE 102 (Attributes of Living Systems (GT-SC1)) or LIFE 103 (Biology of Organisms-Animals and Plants).
+Credit not allowed for students who have already taken BZ 110 (Principles of Animal Biology (GT-SC2) or Attributes of Living Systems (GT-SC1) or Biology of Organisms-Animals and Plants

 Karen Raines received her B.S. in Biology at Texas Wesleyan University, her M.S. in Biology at the University of Texas at Arlington and her Ph.D. in Zoology at Colorado State University .
 She currently teaches several undergraduate courses in the Biology department and has received numerous teaching awards.